-Initiative: 1% Municipal Sales Tax Implementation Was this tax initiative a part of your original plan application?
-YES Has the ordinance(s) needed to implement this initiative been enacted?
-X Yes ☐ No If yes, when was the ordinance enacted?
+Initiative: 1% Municipal Sales Tax Implementation Was this tax initiative a part of your original plan application $\blacksquare$ or a plan amendment $\square$ or N/A $\square$ Has the ordinance(s) needed to implement this initiative been enacted? ☐ Yes ☐ No If yes, when was the ordinance enacted?
 November 19, 2019 If no, please describe challenges faced in enacting the related ordinance(s).
 REVENUES - In the space below, please provide a brief narrative highlighting revenue amounts and revenue categories realized; revenue amounts and revenue categories reduced; net revenue gain; and, any metrics used to track performance.
-From July 1, 2020 through June 30, 2021 - the City of Ravenswood, West Virginia collected approximately \$368,556.27 This number was nearly \$38,500 more than our original projections.
-We also estimated a reduction of \$73,000 in B&O Tax per our selected B&O category tax cuts, and actually ended up collecting nearly \$10,500 above our projections for the year.
-B&O Tax relief for current business owners in Ravenswood, WV along with numerous business openings and investment spurred further economic growth, even during some very challenging times during the pandemic.
-So far, this initiative has had very positive results and will allow us to take on many more immediate needs in various areas of our municipality.
-SUCCESSES - In the space below, please provide a brief narrative highlighting projects, improvements, programming, etc. realized through the implementation of this revenue initiative and any metrics used to track performance. - More revenue to invest in municipal projects that include the following: -Paving -Recreation Upgrades -First Responder Equipment Upgrades

-- -Increased funding for various Boards, Commission, and Authorities so they can continue with their mission statements and improve our community in various ways - -Increased opportunities for local Fairs & Festivals - -Potential Revenue Bond source for larger projects in the near future at our waterfront - -Upgrade of Municipal Water and Sewer Equipment - -Upgrade of Sanitation Equipment, such as garbage trucks, street sweepers, etc. - -Technology upgrades that allow our municipality to be more efficient; saving tax payer dollars.
+In 2023 the City of Ravenswood, West Virginia collected approximately \$419,419 in sales tax.
+This is \$6,000 over 2022 collections and \$10,000 over our projections.
+B&O Tax relief for current business owners in Ravenswood, WV along with numerous business openings and investment spurred further economic growth, even during some very challenging times.
+So far, this initiative has had very positive results and we have seen our B&O Tax Revenues steadily increase even though with the elimination/reduction in some of our rate classes a decrease of \$61,697 in collections would have occurred.
+SUCCESSES - In the space below, please provide a brief narrative highlighting projects, improvements, programming, etc. realized through the implementation of this revenue initiative and any metrics used to track performance.
+More revenue to invest in municipal projects that include the following: -Paving -Recreation Upgrades -First Responder Equipment Upgrades -Increased funding for various Boards, Commission, and Authorities so they can continue with their mission statements and improve our community in various ways -Increased opportunities for local Fairs & Festivals -Potential Revenue Bond source for larger projects in the near future at our waterfront - Upgrade of Municipal Water and Sewer Equipment -Upgrade of Sanitation Equipment, such as garbage trucks, street sweepers, etcTechnology upgrades that allow our municipality to be more efficient; saving tax payer dollars.
 LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.
 Most important piece of advice I can provide from my perspective as a mayor would be to wait a year to see what your actual revenue collection is for the 1% Municipal Sales Tax and also pay close attention to the impact of your reduction on B&O Tax.
 You can make more informed decisions for your municipality and citizens by analyzing that data 12 months into actual collection of the new source of revenue and also make sure your project loss of B&O Tax wasn't much larger than you expected which would potentially leave you with a budget short fall.
 More information; better informed decisions.